getcursor/crawler/README.md

    - Prefix URL that all crawled pages should be under
 2. Run `./scripts/reorder.sh` to sort the entries
 3. Submit a PR with:
-   - Only ONE new documentation source
+   - Only ONE new documentation source (for additions)
-   - A comment explaining what documentation you're adding and why
+   - A comment explaining what you're adding/fixing and why
    - Confirmation that you've run the reorder script

-**Note:** PRs with multiple documentation additions will be closed.
-Please submit separate PRs for each source.
+**Note:** When adding new sources, PRs with multiple documentation additions will be closed.
+Please submit separate PRs for each new source.
+PRs fixing existing documentation sources can include multiple fixes.

 Once approved, we'll crawl the documentation and make it available to all Cursor users via the `@ProjectName` command.